UND student Sydney Menne wins Marshall Scholarship

-Sydney Menne, a senior double-majoring in Physics and Mathematics at the University of North Dakota, has been named a winner of the Marshall Scholarship — one of the most prestigious and selective graduate scholarships worldwide.
+Sydney Menne, a senior double-majoring in Physics and Mathematics at the University of North Dakota, has been named a winner of the Marshall Scholarship — one of the most prestigious and selective graduate scholarships in the world.

 First established by British Parliament in 1953, the award provides America’s best and brightest scholars the chance to pursue up to three years of graduate study in any field and at any university of their choice in the United Kingdom.
 This year, only 40 of the 951 university-endorsed applicants were selected after a highly competitive and vigorous vetting process.
 The winners will begin their studies at 21 institutions across the U.K. in late September.